Cancel anytime

 Average Trading Volume

-The average trading volume can vary, but it is generally moderate, indicating sufficient liquidity for most investors.
+The average trading volume is moderate, indicating reasonable liquidity for most investors.

 Bid-Ask Spread

-The bid-ask spread is usually tight, reflecting the ETF's liquidity and efficiency.
+The bid-ask spread is typically tight, reflecting the ETF's liquidity and efficiency.

 Market Dynamics